Singapore seizes tusks from 300 elephants in ivory haul worth $12.9 million

 In Africa, poachers kill tens of thousands of elephants a year for their tusks.
 Much of the demand for elephant tusks comes from China, where ivory is still seen by some as a symbol of luxury and wealth.

-“Around 55 African elephants are killed for their ivory a day, their tusks turned into carvings and trinkets,” Tanya Steele, chief executive at World Wildlife Federation, said in a statement.
+“Around 55 African elephants are killed for their ivory a day, their tusks turned into carvings and trinkets,” Tanya Steele, chief executive at World Wildlife Fund, said in a statement.